s1100h/scarincihollenbeck.cc/README.md

 ### API Endpoins

 * Get a list of all categories (returns an array)
-- [GET] /wp-json/all-categories/list
+  * [GET] /wp-json/all-categories/list
-* Get the contents on site page /administration (returns an object)
+* Get the contents on site page /administration (returns an object) *[GET] /wp-json/admin-search/admin
-- [GET] /wp-json/admin-search/admin
 * Get the contents on the site page /attorneys (returns an object)
-- [GET] /wp-json/attorney-search/practices
+  * [GET] /wp-json/attorney-search/practices
-- [GET] /wp-json/attorney-search/attorneys
+  * [GET] /wp-json/attorney-search/attorneys
-- [GET] /wp-json/attorney-search/meta
+  * [GET] /wp-json/attorney-search/meta
-- [GET] /wp-json/attorney-search/designations
+  * [GET] /wp-json/attorney-search/designations
-- [GET] /wp-json/attorney-search/office-locations
+  * [GET] /wp-json/attorney-search/office-locations

+### Client

+Contains the client side application fo scarincihollenbeck.
+This app is built using the React.js framework Next.js.